JuzerShakir/imdb/README.md

 ```

-These will return an `array` type if there are multiple names to output else `string` type:
+These will return an `array` type:

 1. `casts`
 2. `production_companies`